History of the Cadillac SRX

-In the last decade, the demand for luxury crossovers has seriously heated up.
-Cadillac was quick to get in on the fun with the introduction of the SRX mid-size crossover SUV in 2003.
-The Cadillac SRX has been immensely successful and became the luxury brand’s best-selling vehicle in 2010, and has gone on to hold that title several years more.
+The luxury crossover segment is currently filled with appealing options from various brands.
+Cadillac was quick to get in on the fun in the early 2000s with the introduction of the SRX in 2003.
+The Cadillac SRX became immensely successful and was even the brand’s best-selling vehicle in 2010 before being discontinued in 2016 to make way for newer models.

 Need a New Ride?
 Consider the benefits of financing vs. leasing

 The first generation of the Cadillac SRX was introduced in 2003 as a 2004 model and was based on the General Motors mid-size rear-wheel drive Sigma platform.
 Engine options included a 255-horsepower 3.6-liter V6 as well as a hearty 320-horsepower 4.6-liter V8.
 Customers could also choose between a five-speed and a six-speed automatic transmission.
 Inside, leather seats were standard while wood trim and heated front seats were available options.
 Additional available features included a navigation system, a power-foldable third-row seat, a sunroof, and a DVD player.

 For the next 5 model years, the SRX underwent a handful of changes.
 Cadillac added high-end accents like chrome trimming on the interior gauges, a power tailgate, satellite radio, a Bose audio system with digital surround sound, an updated three-spoke steering wheel, and Adaptive Remote Start.
 When it comes to performance, the SRX’s towing capacity increased to 4,250 pounds thanks to the addition of an available towing package on V6 models.
 From 2004-2006, the Cadillac SRX won the “Luxury SUV” award from Car and Driver’s Five Best Trucks list.